-To express the temperature difference or the interval, the use of kelvin degrees (or kelvins) instead of degrees Celsius helps avoid situations in which these quantities are confused with the centigrade temperature.
-Kelvin is the unit of temperature suitable for use in derived units, such as W / (m · K) or to have a prefix, such as milli in mK.
+This is the proper temperature unit to use in derived units, such as W / (m · K) or to have a prefix, such as milli in mK.

 Definition of Kelvin

-Kelvin (former degree Kelvin) is defined based on 2 factors,
+The thermodynamic temperature kelvin Kelvin (old degree Kelvin) is defined based on 2 factors,

 The Kelvin degree is used in many aspects of physics.
-However, we present two applications in which Kelvin has a special importance.
+Below we present two applications in which this unit is of special importance.

 Kelvin as a measure of noise

 In electronics, the kelvin is used as an indicator of how noisy a circuit is relative to the final noise floor, i.e. the noise temperature.

 The so-called Johnson-Nyquist noise of discrete resistors and capacitors can be used to determine the noise temperature of a circuit using the Friis formulas for noise.

 Kelvin is the unit of the international system of measurements for expressing temperature.